-While PTSD can occur after any traumatic event, it’s most commonly associated with combat experiences.
-So jobs for people with PTSD can be hard to come by.
+Even though PTSD can happen after any scary event, it’s more common for people who have been in combat.
+So, jobs for people with PTSD are hard to come by.

 13 Jobs For People With PTSD (Post Traumatic Stress Disorder)